sourcegraph/handbook/content/marketing/demand-gen/RebeccaR-readme.md

 ### How do I feel about getting messages after/outside of hours that are meant for me to see and respond to during active hours

 I'm not great at setting boundaries, but I do try to prioritize the importance of things.
-It depends on what the message is about.
-If I think it's critical to accomplish at that moment, I'll hop in and roll up my sleeves.
+If it's critical ask, I'll hop in and roll up my sleeves.

 ### How folks can best show up for me when I seem off